White Mountain Nature Center Board of Directors:

 John Glitsos – President

-After a long career in the corporate world, I found an amazing connection with nature by embracing Raptor training for public education as a ‘hobby’!
+After a long career in the corporate world, I found an amazing connection with nature by embracing raptor training for public education as a ‘hobby’!

 I have been working with Raptors for nearly 25 years starting with rescues, then education, and finally in training and performing in educational bird shows.
 The Nature Center has given me the ability to put this experience and my experience as a Fortune 500 Corporate Executive to use creating unique and exciting opportunities for the public to see and interact with these amazing animals in an up-close and personal way.